Celebrate EVERYONE! 10 Books that Open Children's Hearts to the World

 Age group: Preschool

-When Farah and her family move to America from the Middle East, she feels very different and some of her new classmates aren’t exactly welcoming.
-But on a trip to an apple orchard, both Farah and her classmates discover that variety can give you something great—just like adding one green apple to all the red ones in the cider press can create a brand-new, to-die-for flavor!
+When Farah and her family move to America from the Middle East, she suddenly feels like she doesn’t fit in.
+Some of her new classmates aren’t exactly welcoming, either.
+But on a field trip to the apple orchard, Farah and her classmates discover how variety can sweeten up life!

 10. Dear Juno by Soyung Pak